How to reduce and recycle food waste

 Some food waste such as dairy, meat and fish can not be safely composted at home but can go in your food waste bin.

 You can line your food bin or kitchen caddy with any ordinary plastic bag, or use newspaper or a compostable bag.

 We send the food waste we collect to a processing plant in Avonmouth.
 There, it is fed into an enclosed tank containing micro-organisms which break it down into biogas and biofertilisers.
 The biogas is used to generate renewable energy.

 Watch this short video to find out more about how food waste is recycled.

 How to avoid food waste

 To avoid food waste always make the most of the food that you buy and recycle what you can not use.

 Here are examples of small changes you can make to the way you shop, cook and plan your meals that will reduce how much food you waste and save you money.

-Do not discard skins, leaves, stalks and crusts – learn how to use more of the food you buy.
+Learn how to use more of the food you buy

 Understand the difference between ‘use by’ and ‘best before’